ribmanthey/ccValidator/README.md

 * add a parameterised version of the rest-assured test to test the given sample variations
 * update libraries to later versions
 * some code in the tests could be shared, especially the test data blob
+* VISA and Visa are both stated in the spec.
+It would be good to be clear which.